Zamiell/jud6s/README.md

 The changed rooms are as follows:
 * Womb: #333
 * Utero #333
-- move 1 space inwards
 * Chest: #53, #72, #84
-- move 1 space inwards
-- search for more fistula rooms

 ### Boom Fly Fix

-There is a 2x2 room in the Caves & Catacombs with a Boom Fly next to the entrance.
+Some rooms have Boom Flies next to the entrance.
 If the player is Guppy and has a sufficient number of unused blue flies, the flies will kill the Boom Fly while the room is loading and the player will automatically take damage.
 This bug is fixed by moving the Boom Fly closer to the center of the room.

 The changed rooms are as follows:
-* Caves: #440
+* Caves: #243, #281, #440, #518, #589, #601, #684, #730
-* Catacombs: #440
+* Catacombs: #440, #518, #589, #684, #730